United States women's national under-23 soccer team

-The U-23 Women’s Youth National Team, operated under the auspices of U.S. Soccer, plays a pivotal role in bridging the significant gap between college soccer and the development of players for the full Women’s National Team.
-It functions as a crucial development partner with the NWSL.
+The U-23 Women's Youth National Team, operated by the United States Soccer Federation, develops young players for the U.S. women's national soccer team (USWNT).
+It seeks to bridge the gap between college soccer and the USWNT, and functions as a development partner with the National Women's Soccer League.

-In response to FIFA’s decision to shift its oldest youth world championship from Under-19s to Under-20s and a change in the Nordic Cup competition that became a U-23 event, the team transitioned from Under-21 to Under-23 in 2008.
+In response to FIFA's decision to shift its oldest youth world championship from Under-19s to Under-20s and a change in the Nordic Cup competition that became a U-23 event, the team transitioned from Under-21 to Under-23 in 2008.
 Following the conclusion of the Nordic Cup in 2009, the U.S. U-23s have engaged in various international competitions, primarily in Spain and Scandinavia.
 In recent years, they have participated in an NWSL preseason tournament in Portland, where they compete in three games against NWSL clubs.

 History

 Beginnings as a U-20 program

 The United States U-23 team has been active since 1989, however it was run as a U-20 team from its inception until 1998.
 Its main goal was to prepare college players for the step up to international soccer.
 Women had no viable opportunities to enhance their playing abilities, aside from overseas, since the United States lacked a top-level domestic league during this time.